INFORMATION FOR CHILD CARE PROVIDERS AND MOTHERS OF CHILDREN IN GROUP CARE:

 3) Fun Teaching Tool Kit for Students and Families: Fairytale tells how to “Share a Meal, Not the Germs.”

 a.
 An educational “coloring book, Once Upon a Placemat: A Table Setting Tale by Lisa Saunders and Jackie Tortora.
 Free pdf version of Once Upon a Placemat: A Table Setting Tale (or the educational fairy tale can be purchased as a bound coloring book, visit Amazon for $5.38).
+Or, download the words only for a one-page read a loud.
+OR, READ THE 2ND EDITION IN COLOR.

 b.
 Placemats: Side one: Placemat with tableware characters with space for your coloring artist's name (perfect for laminating and using as a table-setting reminder): https://drive.google.com/file/d/0B9Klfxar2Cmjd21OTjB6SjNfYVU/view